 Will Hindmarch is a Chicago-based freelance writer and designer with numerous professional credits as author, developer, producer, and graphic designer on games, books, and magazines, some of them electronic.

 Will’s writing has appeared in The Escapist, Atlanta magazine, Geek Monthly, Everywhere and McSweeney’s Internet Tendency.
 He was a judge for the MacArthur Foundation’s Digital Media and Learning competition in 2007, 2010, and 2011.
 He is an instructor at Wofford College’s Shared Worlds writing and world-building camp.
-He co-produces the live-lit storytelling show, Story Club South Side, too.
+He co-produces the live-lit storytelling show, Story Club South Side, and is a designer and advisor at Protagonist Labs.

 Will is also a proud contributor (in excellent company) to the book, Second Person: Role-Playing and Story in Games and Playable Media, edited by Pat Harrigan and Noah Wardrip-Fruin, available from MIT Press.